InverseIntegral/ctf_writeups/writeup.md

 get a flag directly though.
 When looking at the snow animation we can see some characters flying by.
 We can write the telnet output to a file and read the password.

-Now we have to log into Santas FTP server and get the content of the `flag` file.
+The `challenges.hackvent.hacking-lab.com` host also runs an FTP server.
+With the password from before we can log into Santas FTP.
+From there we can download the file named `flag`.

 ### Hidden 2